fredrik-bakke/agda-syntax-vscode/README.md

 - Highlight Agda syntax in Agda, Literate Agda (LaTeX), and Markdown files.
 - Add keybindings for using [`agda-mode`](https://marketplace.visualstudio.com/items?itemName=banacorn.agda-mode) with Literate Agda and Markdown files.

-## Setup

-The extension works straight out of the box.
-However, if you are using this extension together with [`agda-mode`](https://marketplace.visualstudio.com/items?itemName=banacorn.agda-mode), there are some settings you may want to change for a better user experience.

-You may want to

-- set the option `editor.autoClosingPairs` to `"never"` for files used with [`agda-mode`](https://marketplace.visualstudio.com/items?itemName=banacorn.agda-mode) as this function interferes with Agda's input-mode.
-- if writing literate Agda LaTeX code, rebind the input-mode key (`agda-mode.input-symbol[Activate]`) from backslash (`\`) to some other key.

 ## Release Notes

+### [0.6.7] 2023-09-05

+- Remove language configurations, these have now been incorporated in [`agda-mode`](https://marketplace.visualstudio.com/items?itemName=banacorn.agda-mode)

 ### [0.6.6] 2023-08-24

-- Define rules for automatic indentation.
+- Define rules for automatic indentation

 ### [0.6.5] 2023-08-24

-- Define the appropriate word pattern for VS Code.
+- Define the appropriate word pattern for VS Code

 ### [0.6.4] 2023-08-21